bmcdonnell629/CS-3308-Team5-Project/Milestone 5 SQL Design/SQL_TESTING.md

 Expected result:
     User login should be successful.
 Login will be successful on the user side if they are taken to the home/search page.
 If the login is succesful, it query the database and find the username and password linked together under a UserID.
 This will then trigger the login to be successful and the user will be taken to the home/seach page.

-Actual result:
-    User is taken to the home/search page.

 Status (Pass/Fail):
-    Pass

-Notes:
-    N/A
+    Pass: The user is logged into the system and taken to the home/search page.
+In this the username and password would have lined up under the UserID.
+    Fail: The user gets an error "Username or Password is incorrect" in this either the username or password does not line up in the table and the user is not able to login.

 Post-conditions:
     User is found in the database and signs into their account successfully.